-BMW’s M division will celebrate its 50th anniversary in 2022 with only the second bespoke model in its history: the XM.
+BMW’s M division has celebrated its 50th anniversary with only the second bespoke model in its history: the XM.

 Closely previewed by this show car, the Concept XM, the large SUV will be BMW M’s first-ever electrified model, with a high-performance 740bhp plug-in hybrid powertrain built around its famed 4.4-litre petrol V8.